- Easy Consultation (916) 704-3009

 Tenant Rights and Protections

 Tenants have specific rights and protections under the law, which can vary by state and local jurisdiction.
 Generally, you have the right to a safe and habitable living environment, and your landlord is responsible for maintaining the property and making necessary repairs.
 You also have the right to receive proper notice before an eviction, including the reason and the timeframe to vacate.
 Additionally, you are entitled to a court hearing before an eviction can be finalized.
-Understanding your rights and protections is essential to effectively navigate the eviction process.
+Understanding your rights and protections is essential to navigate the eviction process effectively.

 No-Fault Evictions